JiscCTI/misp-docker/pages/dev/misp-web.md

 MISP uses a Python virtual environment for all of its Python needs.

-To minimise the image size, most git files and dynamically updates git submodules are deleted; only those git files used for version checking are retained.
+To minimise the image size, most git files and dynamically updated git submodules are deleted; only those git files used for version checking are retained.

 ### final

-The `final` stage pulls together what has been build in earlier stages, while only installing what is required to operate the modules (i.e. no build tools of -dev packages).
+The `final` stage pulls together what has been built in earlier stages, while only installing what is required to operate the modules (i.e. no build tools of -dev packages).
 The image starts from the `php:8.3-apache` image.

-Default values are set for all environment variables, to allow MISP to start without any being provided, though this is not recommended.
-For ease of use the environment variable `$CAKE` is set to the full command required to invoke CakePHP as the correct user.
+Default values are set for all environment variables, to allow MISP to start without any being provided, though this is **not** recommended.
+For ease of use, the environment variable `$CAKE` is set to the full command required to invoke CakePHP as the correct user.

 The Apache `status` module is disabled, while the `headers`, `rewrite`, `setenvif`, `shib` and `ssl`